 - The pap test (or pap smear).
 This screening looks for precancers.
 Women should begin getting pap smears when they’re 21.

 - The human papillomavirus (HPV) test looks for the virus that can cause these cell changes.

 The American Cancer Society offers the following guidelines for screenings:

-- Beginning at 30, the preferred way to screen is with a Pap test combined with an HPV test every five years.
+- Beginning at 30, the preferred way to screen is with a pap test combined with an HPV test every five years.
 This is called co-testing and should continue until age 65.
 A pap test (or pap smear) is performed during a regular screening appointment to look for precancers, cell changes on the cervix that might become cervical cancer if they are not evaluated or appropriately treated.
 Typically outpatient procedures can reduce the risk of long-term health impacts that prevent pre-cancerous cells from becoming cancer cells.

-- Women over 65 who have had regular screenings in the previous 10 years should stop cervical cancer screening as long as they haven’t had any serious pre-cancers found in the last 20 years.
+- Women over 65 who have had regular screenings in the previous ten years should stop cervical cancer screening as long as they haven’t had any severe precancers found in the last 20 years.

 How to Get Screened